jmussman/okta-password-import-hook-dotnet/README.md

 The real builder will build real LdapDirectoryIdentifer, LdapConnection wrapped by ILdapConnectionProxy, and NetworkCredential objects.
 A mock builder can provide mocks of the LdapDirectoryIdentifier (it is mockable), ILdapConnectionProxy, and the NetworkCredential
 (also mockable).

+### Untenable Tests

+It would be nice to have tests that verify the proxies, to make sure that the parameters are used correctely.
+In some instances this is achievable, but there are some cases where it cannot work.
+For example, instantiating a PrincipalContext object tries to establish a network connection and that is not a repeatable test.

+There are some tests which are platform-constrained as well: testing VerifyCertificate works on the Windows platform but is not supported on the Mac, so there is a platform dependent check in the test.

 ### Integration Testing